openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Implementation Details/Notes/Constraints [optional]

-The router will read the secret referenced in `.spec.tls.certificateRef` if present and if the following pre-conditions (validated in the API server) are met it uses this certificate us configure haproxy.
+The router will read the secret referenced in `.spec.tls.externalCertificate` if present and if the following pre-conditions (validated in the API server) are met it uses this certificate us configure haproxy.